fenago/apache-solr/lab_guides/Lab_2.md

 Java coding.
 You feed Solr data over HTTP and Solr responds with an output in formats of JSON, CSV, and binary.
 Apache Lucene and Apache Solr were merged in 2010 and they are collectively termed Lucene/Solr or Solr/Lucene.
-This chapter focuses mainly on the following points:
+This lab focuses mainly on the following points:

 -   Solr installation